Using Freqtrade with Docker¶

 Example: Backtest with docker-compose¶

 Run backtesting in docker-containers for SampleStrategy and specified timerange of historical data, on 5m timeframe:

 docker-compose run --rm freqtrade backtesting --config user_data/config.json --strategy SampleStrategy --timerange 20190801-20191001 -i 5m

 Head over to the Backtesting Documentation to learn more.

 Additional dependencies with docker-compose¶

-If your strategy requires dependencies not included in the default image (like technical) - it will be necessary to build the image on your host.
-For this, please create a Dockerfile containing installation steps for the additional dependencies (have a look at Dockerfile.technical for an example).
+If your strategy requires dependencies not included in the default image - it will be necessary to build the image on your host.
+For this, please create a Dockerfile containing installation steps for the additional dependencies (have a look at docker/Dockerfile.custom for an example).